WEST CONTRA COSTA COUNTY EXPRESS BUS IMPLEMENTATION PLAN

-In addition to gathering feedback online, in-person outreach is an important part of the West Contra Costa Express Bus Study.
+In addition to gathering feedback online, in-person outreach was an important part of the West Contra Costa Express Bus Study's development.
 WCCTAC hosted pop-up events in West Contra Costa communities and held focus groups with major employers in west Berkeley, Emeryville, Oakland, and San Francisco.
-WCCTAC will continue to spread the word about the project through press releases, eblasts, and direct mailings.
+WCCTAC spread the word about the project through press releases, eblasts, and direct mailings.
 Help us spread the word about this exciting project.

 Click on the links below to learn more about the Express Bus Implementation Project.